How Can We Help?

 - Open the File Transfer Tool you just installed.

 - Put on your headset, to give your computer permission to gain access.
 Select Allow Access to Data.

 - A folder named VR-Headset for Oculus Go, or Quest for Oculus Quest should automatically open

 - Now open the folder called VRTourviewer.

-If the VRTourviewer folder doesn’t exist on the Oculus Go, then it’s possible that the app doesn’t have read/write permissions for storage.
-To enable this: wear the Oculus Go and go to the Oculus Library.
-Find the tile/preview image of the VR Tourviewer app and click the three dots … at the lower right of the image, and click ‘Permissions’.
+It’s possible that the app doesn’t have read/write permissions for storage.
+To enable this: put on the Oculus VR headset and go to the Oculus Library.
+Find the tile/preview image of the VR Tourviewer app and click the three dots … at the lower right of the image, then choose ‘Permissions’.
 Then enable the ‘Storage’ permission and restart the VR Tourviewer app.